STANTON’S SPOTLIGHT: Truly Brave 07 October, 2015

 - Dedicating this piece to a particular student (or students) in your program or school that is/are fighting their own battle, be it with cancer or anything else.
 Allow your students to make the personal connection and you’ll create a moment they won’t forget.

 - Asking your students for input about what they think it means to be “Truly Brave.”
 They could give you letters, essays, pictures or anything that you can use to create a slide show.
 Project this during the concert, and you won’t have a dry eye in the house!

 About the Authors:

-Rachel Steele has been at Stanton’s since 2013.
-She previously taught middle school and high school band and choir for 13 years, and holds a Bachelor’s and Master’s degree in music education from The Ohio State University.
-Currently a member of the Heisey Wind Ensemble and a musician at Epiphany Lutheran Church (Pickerington OH), Rachel also enjoys reading, sewing, baking and the Pittsburgh Steelers!
+Rachel Steele has been working in the choral department at Stanton’s since 2013.
+She previously taught middle school and high school band and choir for 13 years, and holds a bachelor’s and a master’s degree in music education from The Ohio State University.
+Currently a member of the Heisey Wind Ensemble and a musician at Epiphany Lutheran Church (Pickerington, OH) Rachel also enjoys reading, sewing, baking and the Pittsburgh Steelers!

 A former middle school and high school choral director, Jen Sper holds a Bachelor of Music Education degree from Baldwin Wallace College Conservatory of Music.
 An active choral singer and accompanist throughout the Central Ohio area, she also enjoys good food, running (to counteract the good food…) and the Muppets.